DSuveges/gyik_scraper/README.md

 # GYK scraper

 This code scrapes data from [gyakorikerdesek.hu](https://www.gyakorikerdesek.hu).
 The data is not too complex, but complex enough to make sense to load into an sqlite database.
+The loaded data then can be used to do some analytics.

-Currently the code works as it is.
-However there are things to improve.... the crawling is not automated, a fixed category and a fixed page range is fetched.
+Finally the code is getting into shape.
+User can decide to fetch all questions for a category, a range of a category by defining a start and end page or fetching a single question based on a provided URL.

 ## Usage